It is a good thing to increase our food awareness that affects the environment, ecosystems and biodiversity as well as our well-being.

-It is a good idea to eat more fresh vegetables and fruits, nuts, beans, grains, “superfood”-which contains as much nutrition vitamins as possible.
+It is recommended to eat more vegetables and fruits, nuts, beans, grains… together with commonly known “superfood” which contains as much nutrition and vitamins as possible.

-Appreciate The Earth for fertility land and abundance of her gifts, give thanks to all people who took part in all stages until the moment when the food was on the table in front of you.
+Appreciate Earth for fertility and abundance of its gifts, give thanks to all the people who were involved in all preparation stages until the moment when the food was on the table in front of you.

 Eat consciously, with love, appreciation and respect to your body and soul!